arlenegrace/infinitylabs.dev/README.md

 Different browsers will set different default values to HTML elements.
 The `reset.css` file is used to set all elements to the same value for consistency across browsers.

-## To do

-- Clean up duplicate CSS in `layouts.css`.
-- Make Social/Contact page.
-- Fix one way transitions.
-- More themes (requires js).
-- Merge reset.css with static.css

 ## Preview
 For a live preview, visit https://infinitylabs.dev